 In a prenuptial agreement, a future spouse may waive his or her right to marital property that can arise during probate of the other spouse’s estate after death like a spouse’s elective share, intestate share, interest in homesteaded property and others.

-Florida statute provides that if the parties executed the waiver in another state or country, if it was valid where it was executed at the time of execution, a Florida court may enforce it.
+Florida state law provides that if the parties executed the waiver in another state or country, if it was valid where executed at the time of execution, a Florida court may enforce it.

-Issues related to enforcement of out-of-state premarital agreements in Florida can be quite complicated.
+Issues related to enforcement of out-of-state premarital agreements in Florida can be quite complex.
 It is advisable to consult an experienced Florida family lawyer.